Velocidex/velociraptor-docs/content/blog/html/2018/08/10/files_files_everything_is_just_a_file.md

 description:  |
   Velociraptor introduced a major redesign of the underlying data store architecture.
-The default data store is now the FileBasedDataStore which stores all data in flat files.
+The default data store is now the FileBaseDataStore which stores all data in flat files.

 title:  Files, files everything is just a file!
 linktitle:  20180810 Files, files everything is just a file!